opencog/rocca/README.md

 ### Development container

 The `.devcontainer` folder has configuration for [VS Code devcontainer](https://code.visualstudio.com/docs/remote/containers) functionality.
 You can use it to setup a development environment very quickly and regardless of the OS you use.

+The container has a JupyterLab instance running on the port 8888.
+The container has a VNC server running on the port 5901.
+The password for the VNC server started in the container is `vncpassword`.
+You can use any VNC client to see the results of rendering Gym environments this way.

 ## Tests